Skip to content

 Saving for a child does not have to be a solo effort.
 Grandparents can deposit money directly into the child's ISK or give money to the parent who then deposits it.
 Gifts to children under 18 do not require a gift declaration in Sweden.
 By involving more people in the savings plan, the amount can grow faster without putting pressure on a single household budget.

-Consider the bigger picture
+The bigger picture

 Account types